Where Are All of the Rivian Dealerships?

 As far as the dealerships go, Rivian has only announced two locations out of the 10.
 According to Autoblog, the first retail location/showroom that Rivian announced was Laguna Beach, California, slated to open sometime this year.
 The second and newly announced showroom location will be in Chicago, Illinois.
 Although there will be eight more retail locations around the country, Rivian insists it will not have franchise dealerships.

 How do you buy one?

 The internet is the place.
 Obviously, once the retail locations open up, customers can learn more about the electric truck maker.
 Still, the central buying platform will simply be the configurator on the Rivian site.
-This seems strange, but hell, we grocery shop online, date online, and buy houses, why wouldn’t we buy cars online too?
+This seems strange, but hell, we grocery shop online, date online, and buy houses online, so why wouldn’t we buy cars online too?

 These trucks are going to be sweet